wbjin/a2-videostreaming-via-cdn/README.md

 Your proxy will replace each chunk request with a request for the same chunk at the selected bitrate (in Kbps) by modifying the HTTP request’s `Request-URI`.
 Video chunk URIs are structured as follows:

-`/path/to/video/<bitrate>Seg<num>-Frag<num>`
+`/path/to/video/vid-<bitrate>-seg-<num>.m4s`

-For example, suppose the player requests fragment 3 of chunk 2 of the video `big_buck_bunny.f4m` at 500 Kbps:
+For example, suppose the player requests chunk 2 of the video `tears_of_steel.mp4` at 500 Kbps:

-`/path/to/video/500Seg2-Frag3`
+`/path/to/video/vid-500-seg-2.m4s`

 To switch to a higher bitrate, e.g., 1000 Kbps, the proxy should modify the URI like this:

-`/path/to/video/1000Seg2-Frag3`
+`/path/to/video/vid-1000-seg-2`

-> **IMPORTANT:** When the video player requests `big_buck_bunny.f4m`, you should instead return `big_buck_bunny_nolist.f4m` to the video player.
+> **IMPORTANT:** When the video player requests `tears_of_steel.mpd`, you should instead return `tears_of_steel.mp4_no_list.mpd` to the video player.
 This file does not list the available bitrates, preventing the video player from attempting its own bitrate adaptation.
-Your proxy should, however, fetch `big_buck_bunny.f4m` for itself (i.e., don’t return it to the client) so you can parse the list of available encodings as described above.
+Your proxy should, however, fetch `tears_of_steel.mp4` for itself (i.e., don’t return it to the client) so you can parse the list of available encodings as described above.
 Your proxy should keep this list of available bitrates in a global container (not on a connection by connection basis).

 ### Running `miProxy`
 To operate `miProxy`, it should be invoked in one of two ways